 Vintage Brushed Brass is native brass given a semi-transparent coating that protects the brass from tarnish and gives it an antique patina.

-Graff does not identify the type of coating but is likely a synthetic lacquer.
+Graff does not identify the type of coating, but it is likely a synthetic lacquer.

 The Steelnox® finish is coated with a hydrophobic barrier.
-Graff's literature raves about its features and advantages but never quite gets around to explaning exactly what it is.
-Most probably it is an oxide polystyrene composite that repels water due to its particular surface structure.
+Graff's literature raves about its features and advantages, but never quite gets around to explaining exactly what it is.
+Most probably, it is an oxide polystyrene composite that repels water due to its particular surface structure.
 Because water cannot stick to the surface, the coating eliminates water spots.

-Liquid top coats, like powder coatings, are at best semi-durable and need to be treated with some care.
-Their relative fragility is illustrated by Graff's skimpy two-year guarantee of Vintage Brushed Brass finishes and three years on Steelnox®.
+Liquid top coats are also at best semi-durable and need to be treated with some care.
+Their relative fragility is illustrated by Graff's skimpy two-year guarantee of Vintage Brushed Brass, an epoxy coating, and three years on Steelnox®.

 Physical Vapor Deposition (PVD)

-The company has recently upgraded its finish technology.
-Many finishes formerly available as electroplated or relatively fragile powder coatings are now the more durable finishes.
-The conversion to PVD finishes is complete for its kitchen faucets and targeted for its bathroom faucets in 2024, at which time we will probably see many remaining electroplated and powder-coated finishes fall off the finish chart.
+The company has recently upgraded its finishing technology.
+Many finishes formerly available as Electroplated or relatively fragile powder coatings are now the more durable finishes.

 To watch faucet components being given their PVD finishes, check out this brief video.
 Be aware that it is very noisy, so you might want to turn down the volume on your player.

 To create a PVD finish, a chamber is loaded with unfinished faucet components.
-All the air is removed and a carefully calculated mix of nitrogen and reactive gases is added back.
+All the air is removed and replaced with a calculated mix of nitrogen and reactive gases.

 The metal to be used as the finish – usually chromium, titanium, or zirconium – is heated to a temperature so high that it dissolves into a cloud of individual atoms that are bombarded onto the faucet parts.